mastercode-dev/laravel-class-standards/README.md

 The recommendation for organizing _jobs_ comes down to two tips:

  - Use the entity (_model_) to be manipulated as the namespace;
- - Name the Job in a way that represents an action;
+ - Name the _job_ in a way that represents an action;

 Examples: `Product/RemoveExpiredProducts` or `User/GenerateThumbnail`.